jiahuei/COMIC-Compact-Image-Captioning-with-Attention/README.md

 ## Feedback
-Suggestions and opinions on this dataset (both positive and negative) are greatly welcomed.
-Please contact the authors by sending an email to
+Suggestions and opinions (both positive and negative) are greatly welcomed.
-`tan.jia.huei at gmail.com` or `cs.chan at um.edu.my`.
+Please contact the authors by sending an email to `tan.jia.huei at gmail.com` or `cs.chan at um.edu.my`.

 ## License and Copyright
-The project is open source under BSD-3 license (see the ``` LICENSE ``` file).
+The project is open source under Apache-2.0 license (see the `LICENSE` file).

 &#169;2019 Center of Image and Signal Processing, Faculty of Computer Science and Information Technology, University of Malaya.